 - Problematic behavior documented: Problematic behavior will be documented by faculty in the student's record.

-- Composing contract: The student's faculty advisor in consultation with an official of the academic program will prepare an individual student contract that must accompany the warning card identifying what needs to be demonstrated in order to meet the essential behaviors and thus remain in the program.
+- Composing contract: The student's faculty advisor in consultation with an official of the academic program will prepare an individual student contract that must accompany the warning letter identifying what needs to be demonstrated in order to meet the essential behaviors and thus remain in the program.

 - Master's or DNP Coordinating Committee (MCC/DNPCC) approves contract: The individual student contract is reviewed and approved by MCC/DNPCC.
 The documentation of the lapses in the essential behaviors must accompany the contract.